GoogleCloudPlatform/cloud-data-quality/README.md

 The Python zip includes the top-level `macros` directory, which will be hard-coded in the executable and cannot be changed at runtime.

+#### Deploy Python Zip as a Dataproc Job

+For a detailed, step-by-step walk through on how to deploy a CloudDQ job using [Dataproc](https://cloud.google.com/dataproc/docs/concepts/overview), see [docs/submit-clouddq-as-dataproc-job.md](docs/submit-clouddq-as-dataproc-job.md).

 ## Troubleshooting

 ### 1. Cannot find shared library dependencies on system